 In any terrarium the soil is the most important part of the setup.
 The soil is the backbone for live plants, water drainage, and tank maintenance.
-Many times hobbyists will setup a terrarium and have to break it down months later because of the microbial build up in the soil, as well as the death of plants from using soil that becomes water clogged.
+Many times, hobbyists will setup a terrarium and have to break it down months later because of the microbial build up in the soil, as well as the death of plants from using soil that becomes water clogged.
 Having a proper bioactive setup allows for optimum plant growth, but also allows for tank longevity (10+ years without a soil change) if kept properly.
-The detrivores and biological processes established in the tank will break down feces and other decaying matter which recycle nutrients back into the soil, thus keeping the substrate fresh and ready for the next generation.
+The detritivores and biological processes established in the tank will break down feces and other decaying matter which recycle nutrients back into the soil, thus keeping the substrate fresh and ready for the next generation.
 It also allows you to provide a natural setup for your wild animal.
-While they are commonly bred in captivity they are still wild animals that need to be treated as such.
+While they are commonly bred in captivity, they are still wild animals that need to be treated as such.

 How do I go bioactive with a Terra Aranea setup?